KQRS-FM: History

 In 1994, KQRS had the distinction of unseating legendary area broadcaster WCCO (830 AM) as the most-listened-to station in the Minneapolis-St. Paul market (12+), an achievement which WCCO had held unchallenged for decades.
 The KQ92 Morning Show hosted by Tom Barnard was a major element in KQ's ascendance to the top spot, along with shifting market demographics.
 Barnard and the KQ Morning Show also were successful in holding the top rating spot when Howard Stern made his debut on the Twin Cities airwaves in 1997.
 Stern lasted only until mid-1999 in Minneapolis as his ratings brought him to the number two position in morning drive time, but the station that carried the show, WRQC, had poor ratings during the rest of the day, leading to the dropping of Stern and a format change.

-Rival KRXX, then known as "93X", was purchased by then-owners Capital Cities-ABC in the Spring of 1994, and the station's call sign was changed to KEGE with a new alternative rock format.
-It primarily competed with the growing "REV 105," though KQRS' parent company purchased the three REV signals in 1997.
+Rival KRXX, then known as "93X", was purchased by then-owners Capital Cities-ABC in the Spring of 1994, and the station's call sign was changed to KEGE with a new modern rock format.
+It primarily competed with the growing WGVX, though KQRS' parent company purchased the three REV signals in 1997.
 The stations went through several incarnations, including active rock, urban oldies and for the majority of the time, alternative rock, as well as Soft AC/oldies, adult contemporary, sports talk, and classic hip hop, before flipping back to Soft AC/oldies in late 2018 as Love 105.

 With the three formats, Disney initially created what has been referred to in the industry as the "wall of rock".
 With the three formats covering different major rock genres, Disney dominated rock radio in the Twin Cities, and used 93X and Drive 105/Zone 105 as 'flankers' to ward off competitors trying to knock off KQRS, its station with the largest audience in the market and the company's local cash cow.

 KQRS had been programmed by award-winning programming veteran (and former DJ) David Hamilton for over 25 years, until his retirement in December 2012.
 At that time, Cumulus appointed WZGC (Atlanta) Program Director Scott Jameson, who exited in January 2020.
-The KQRS airstaff is live and local 24 hours a day and has remained unusually consistent for years as well, with most staffers there for 10 years or more.
-Tom Barnard had hosted the long-running morning show before retiring on December 23 2022.
-The KQ Morning show is now hosted by Steve Gorman (former drummer of the Black Crowes) Tony Lee, Brian Zepp and Candice Wheeler.
-Woody hosts middays 10am-3pm and Lisa Miller does the afternoon drive from 3pm-7pm.
-KQ's Weekend airstaff includes: Chris Nelson, James and Jordan.

 In May 2005, KQRS began offering podcasts of the morning show through the station's website.

 On June 1, 2007, Citadel Broadcasting closed on its purchase of ABC Radio, acquiring KQRS.
 KDIZ, the former KQRS 1440, was retained by Disney.
 Citadel merged with Cumulus Media on September 16, 2011.